IF YOU HAVE ANY OF THE FOLLOWING:

 What is Central Sensitisation and what can be done about it?

-Below are links to 3 videos to learn this complex and pervasive syndrome.
+Below are links to 4 videos to learn about this complex and pervasive syndrome.

 Video 1.
-Dr David Sletten senior researcher from the Mayo Clinic.
+Dr Christopher Sletten senior researcher from the Mayo Clinic.
 Dr Sletten from the MAO Clinic also describing in graphic form the nervous system pathways of central sensitisation.

 How to desensitise the brain through Neuroplasticity